4 factors that could affect financing your start-up

-“The first thing we would want to see is your experience and how prepared you are for your venture,” says Catherine Leteinturier-Guissé, Business Centre Manager for BDC’s Toronto Entrepreneurship Centre.
+“The first thing we want to see is your experience and how prepared you are for your venture,” says Catherine Leteinturier-Guissé, BDC Business Centre Manager.

-It’s important to take the time to prepare for how to get a business loan.
+It’s important to take the time to properly prepare your business loan application.
 Commercial lenders will typically look at these four aspects of your business.

 1. Your professional profile

 Bankers need to understand your project and know that you’re a good risk.
 You need to establish your credibility and show that you have done your due diligence.
 You’ll also need to show you have thoroughly researched your project.

 Is your work experience related to your new business?
 How did you come up with the idea and what’s your industry experience?
 You need to prepare your case because your answers will be evaluated by your lender.